How low-income people suffer without dental care

 "That's when my teeth started bothering me the most.
 Starting from 2007, I believe I've had a tooth removed, yeah, at least I really, can't even count them all now ...
 1, 2, 3, 4, 5, 6, at least," she said.

 Research around the world shows less money you have, the higher the risk of gum disease.
 With Laurie, it started with gingivitis.
-A common form of gum disease if unchecked gets worse.
+A common form of gum disease that gets worse if left unchecked..

 But there was no way to predict the next blows.
 At 52, Laurie moved out of her grandson's bedroom into a shelter.
 That was around the same time that her youngest daughter began hearing voices, becoming paranoid.